duckduckgo/privacy-reference-tests/tracker-radar-tests/TR-domain-matching/README.md

 - `siteURL` - URL - page where request in question is made
 - `requestURL` - URL - request in question
 - `requestType` - mostly "image" or "script", but can be any of https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/ResourceType - type of the resource being fetched
-- `expectAction` - one of: null (don't block, not on a blocklist), ignore (don't block, exception), block, redirect (when should be repalced with a surrogate) - expected action that client should take
+- `expectAction` - one of: null (don't block, not on a blocklist), ignore (don't block, exception), block, redirect (when should be replaced with a surrogate) - expected action that client should take
 - `expectRedirect` - string - only if action is "redirect" this should contain url of the surrogate (base64'ed version of the correct surrogate file)

 #### Platform exceptions